 Soon, a furlough-bound family offered their refrigerator.
 The fridge's "American size" shocked Francis and Marie-Carmen.
 Then came the real surprise.
 "Is there anything else you need?" asked the family.
 Soon a king-size bed and mattress, an oven with a stove, a mirror and an oak table decorated their flat, reminding them of God's faithfulness.

 Francis Didier loves adventure in places he has lived -- like West Africa, his native France, and Florida; in food ("he is always ready to try new food," says his wife) and in books -- his recent favorite is Le Livre de Saphir, an adventure set in medieval Spain.

-The Campus Crusade for Christ staff member describes life in terms of an expedition.
+The Cru staff member describes life in terms of an expedition.
 "I have learned that while climbing the first mountain, the Lord is developing your faith and courage," says Francis.
 "He is doing exactly what is needed for the second mountain."